 Promote commercial interests of Russian Railways.
 We develop the culture of continuous improvement, multiply and save our earnings to the extent that does not contradict law and ethics, or affect quality and safety.

 Be a leader.
-As Russian Railways is a leading Russian company, we expect our employees to have leadership qualities to set the pace, embrace changes, and serve as role models for colleagues and people outside of Russian Railways.
+As Russian Railways is a leading Russian company, we expect our employees to have leadership qualities to set the pace, embrace changes, and serve as role models for colleagues and people outside Russian Railways.

 Aspire to change and evolve.
 We constantly strive for excellence seeking ways to improve efficiency, introduce innovations, acquire new knowledge, and develop personal and professional skills.
 Innovations are key to Russian Railways’ growth and prosperity and personal development of our employees.